KishanGaudani/TO_DO_APP/README.md

 ## 🗒 About

-These are Color Pallate app using Color Pallate.
+These are TO_DO app using Time schedule.

 ## ⚙️ Features

 - Main features are as follows:

-    - Use Color Json
+    - Use Time schedule
-    - Colorcode
+    - DARK / WHITE theme
-    - Select color
+    - Select Task
-    - Easy to Download color
+    - Easy to search task

 ## 📲 Screenshots